krzysztofdudek/ai-minion/prompt.md

     *   List key design decisions or stakeholder clarifications (e.g., "Per Q2 response...", "Using Strategy Pattern as decided") that guide this area.

 4.4.3.
 For each individual task within a logical area, you MUST include:
-    *   **Task Description:** A clear, concise statement of what needs to be done.
+    *   **Task Description:** Clear, concise statement of what needs to be done.
-    *   **Files:** Specific files to be created or modified (e.g., `UserService.cs`, `deploy.yml`, `new_feature_tests.py`).
-If files are not yet known, the first task MUST be "Identify files for implementing [specific part of feature/fix]".
-After identification, add new tasks for each file.
+    *   **Files:** Specific files to be created or modified.
+If unknown, first task MUST be "Identify files for implementing [specific part]".
-    *   **Specific Changes:** Details of functions/classes/methods/sections within files to be added or modified.
-Be precise (e.g., "Add `isValidEmail(string email)` method to `ValidationUtils` class", "Modify `HandleOrder` in `OrderProcessor` to include new status check", "Update `connectionString` in `config.json`"). **MUST include specific instructions for security measures (e.g., "Sanitize user input `name` using `XYZLibrary.sanitize()` before DB insert") or test creation (e.g., "Write unit test for `isValidEmail` covering valid, invalid, and edge-case inputs").**
+    *   **Specific Changes:** Details of functions/classes/methods/sections to be added or modified.
+Be precise. **MUST include specific instructions for security measures and test creation.**
-    *   **Justification:** Explicitly link the task to requirements, design decisions, analysis findings, clarified questions, or security requirements (e.g., "Justification: Implements R1.2 / Follows design from Q3 response / Addresses analysis point #M regarding input validation / Implements security measure S-001 from security policy").
+    *   **Justification:** Explicitly link to requirements, design decisions, analysis findings, clarified questions, or security requirements.
-    *   **Order of Changes (if applicable):** If multiple distinct changes occur within the same task or file, specify the sequence.
+    *   **Order of Changes (if applicable):** Sequence if multiple distinct changes occur within same task/file.
-    *   **Dependencies:** List any other tasks in the plan that MUST be completed before this task can start (e.g., "Depends on task 1.1: Create database schema").
+    *   **Dependencies:** List other tasks that MUST be completed before this task can start.
-    *   **Estimated Complexity:** Use these objective criteria:
+    *   **Estimated Complexity:**
-        *   **Low**: Single file, <50 lines of changes, well-understood patterns, minimal dependencies
+        *   **Low**: Single file, <50 lines, well-understood patterns, minimal dependencies
-        *   **Medium**: 1-3 files, 50-200 lines of changes, some new patterns or moderate complexity, few dependencies
+        *   **Medium**: 1-3 files, 50-200 lines, some new patterns, few dependencies
-        *   **High**: >3 files, >200 lines of changes, complex logic/algorithms, significant dependencies, or architectural impact
+        *   **High**: >3 files, >200 lines, complex logic, significant dependencies, architectural impact
-        *   **Note**: If a task exceeds High complexity thresholds, consider breaking it into smaller tasks
-    *   **Verification Criteria:** How will the successful completion of THIS INDIVIDUAL TASK be verified locally? (e.g., "Code compiles successfully", "Unit tests for new `isValidEmail` method pass with 100% coverage for its logic", "Configuration loads without errors", "Security: Input sanitization function called for all relevant fields as per code review checklist item X").
-This is for task-level verification, not full feature verification.
+    *   **Verification Criteria:** How successful completion of THIS INDIVIDUAL TASK will be verified locally.
+Include security and test coverage verification.
-    *   **Knowledge/Documentation Impact**: Assess if the changes made in this task require updates to the project's knowledge base (e.g., project convention files, dedicated rule files for specific areas) or official project documentation.
-If yes, ensure subsequent dedicated tasks are created in the plan to perform these updates, including any necessary investigation into how such updates should be formatted and integrated according to project standards.
+    *   **Knowledge/Documentation Impact**: Assess if changes require updates to project knowledge base or documentation.
+Create subsequent tasks for these updates if needed.

 4.4.4.
 After each logical group of tasks, add a "Verification (Logical Area)" step.
 This step MUST describe:
     *   How the implemented group of tasks collectively meets the relevant requirements and aligns with design decisions.